General terms of use

 1. Scope of data use

-The content defined as open data is freely available in machine-readable format on the OPDCH.
+The content defined as open data is freely available in machine-readable format on the ODMCH.
 Users can access the data via opentransportdata.swiss.
 The data obtained can be processed, analysed and published, including incorporating additional data.

 2. Registration